samhaaf/haaf-rearc-quest/README.md

 This repo solves the Rearc Data Quest: https://github.com/rearc-data/quest

+You can find the mirror in this S3 bucket: "haaf-rearc-quest"

 You're going to want to do this in an Amazon Linux 2 environment (numpy -> lambda is easier).
 I use Cloud9.

 To install deps and requirements: